Ace CSS Template

 Studies on

 Derived from the Greek words, theos (god) and sophia (wisdom), signifying a spiritual wisdom which is derived through special knowledge of the secrets of nature and of the divine.
 Two movements most associated with the word theosophy are: 1) The German theosophical mysticism begun by Jacob Boehme which continued through the nineteenth century.
-2) The nineteenth century Theosophical Movement founded primarily by Helena Blavatsky.
-These two movement are respectively listed as Christian Theosophy and Nineteenth Century Theosophical Movement It is also sometimes used as general notion applied to any mystical branching of a religion which seeks to commune with God through certain spiritual disciplines.
+2) The nineteenth century, or Modern Theosophical Movement founded primarily by Helena Blavatsky, who was responsible for its earliest literature, and H.S.
+Olcott, who was primarily responsible for the organizational aspects of the Movement.
+These two movement are respectively listed as Christian Theosophy for the thought formed around Jacob Boemen's theosophical mysticism, and the Modern Theosophical Movement for H.P.
+Blavatsky's system of universal theosophy.
+Theosophy is also also commonly used as general notion applied to any mystical branching of a religion which seeks to commune with God, angels or spirits through certain spiritual disciplines.
 Therefore Jewish mysticism, or Kabbalah, is sometimes called Jewish theosophy.
-Sufism is Islamic Theosophy.
+In the sense, Sufism is Islamic Theosophy.

 Source Works